MixMask: Revisiting Masking Strategy for Siamese ConvNets: Introduction

-In general, erase-based masking heavily synergizes with the image patchify mechanism in ViT~\cite{dosovitskiy2020image}, which produces image patches that are independently processed by the encoder.
-Such independent patch-wise processing of an image allows to simply drop masked patches thus decreasing the computational cost~\cite{he2022masked}.
-In contrast, ConvNets process data continuously{, which is not rational for dropping masked patches, ultimately leading to the same computing time, yet masked patches no longer contain meaningful semantic information.} However, another issue comes from the fact that multiple contrastive frameworks use embedding loss \cite{chen2020simple, he2020momentum}, which is not designed to recover the erased regions but to discriminate between the inputs. {Furthermore, several works \cite{cole2022does, chen2021intriguing} indicate that contrastive loss tends to learn more global and coarse-grained features.
-Masking operation destroys such global features leading to the slower convergence of a model.} This is different from vision transformer based MIM methods~\cite{he2022masked,bao2021beit} that will recover the masked regions by operating on the pixel space using reconstruction loss.
+Generally, erase-based masking works particularly well in tandem with the image patchify mechanism seen in ViT~\cite{dosovitskiy2020image}.
+This mechanism creates image patches that the encoder processes independently.
+By doing so, masked patches can easily be omitted, subsequently reducing computational expenses~\cite{he2022masked}.
+In contrast, ConvNets employ a continuous data processing approach.
+This is not suitable for omitting masked patches because it would maintain the same processing time, even though the masked patches no longer carry significant semantic value.
+Another challenge arises from numerous contrastive frameworks employing embedding loss~\cite{chen2020simple, he2020momentum}.
+This loss is not structured to restore the removed regions but rather to distinguish between different inputs.
+Moreover, multiple studies~\cite{cole2022does, chen2021intriguing} have shown that contrastive loss tends to capture more general, coarse-grained features.
+Masking operations compromise these overarching features, subsequently slowing down a model's convergence rate.
+In contrast, vision transformer-based MIM methods~\cite{he2022masked,bao2021beit} aim to restore the masked sections by working directly within the pixel domain using a reconstruction loss.